angular/angular/aio/content/guide/attribute-directives.md

 In this section, you give the developer the power to set the highlight color while applying the directive.

 Begin by adding `Input` to the list of symbols imported from `@angular/core`.
-<code-example path="attribute-directives/src/app/highlight.directive.3.ts" linenums="false" header="src/app/highlight.directive.ts (imports)" region="imports"></code-example>
+<code-example path="attribute-directives/src/app/highlight.directive.3.ts" header="src/app/highlight.directive.ts (imports)" region="imports"></code-example>

 Add a `highlightColor` property to the directive class like this:

-<code-example path="attribute-directives/src/app/highlight.directive.2.ts" linenums="false" header="src/app/highlight.directive.ts (highlightColor)" region="color"></code-example>
+<code-example path="attribute-directives/src/app/highlight.directive.2.ts" header="src/app/highlight.directive.ts (highlightColor)" region="color"></code-example>

 {@a input}